mattermost/mattermost-handbook/operations/operations/company-cadence.md

 1. Chair works 1-1 with presenters to prepare for them.
 2. Team members can share  meeting agenda topics with Chair via direct message.
 Must be shared at least 24 hours prior to meeting start and be aligned with the meeting objectives above.

-**2 - T-2:** Chair and Vice Chair meet to review agenda.
-Vice Chair posts draft agenda to [Customer Obs Prep channel](https://community-release.mattermost.com/private-core/channels/cust-obs-prep) and labels it as 50% draft.
+**2 - T-8:** Chair and Vice Chair meet to review agenda.
+Vice Chair works with approriate presenters of agenda topics to develope slides for presentation

 **3 - T-1:** COM prep meeting held with Chair, Co-Chairs, and Vice Chair and review the following items:

 1. Meeting starts with thematic goal, including the theme statement, defining objectives, and actions the company is taking towards the goal.
-2. Good News is shared by the Marketing Team.
-3. Introductions for each Week 2 Welcome are confirmed by PeopleOps.
+2. Introductions for each Week 2 Welcome are confirmed by PeopleOps.
    1. If new hire or manager is away, introduction is postponed to the following meeting.
    2. New team members are introduced on their second week by their manager, including name, role, what they're working on, timezone, additional info as appropriate \(max 2 minutes\).
    3. New hire can opt-in to introduce themselves if they choose \(default is not to require public speaking\).
 4. Material for each agenda item is reviewed, and contains a link for more information such as a post to a channel, documentation or a blog post.
    1. Each link shared in meeting notes should be publicly accessible to everyone in Mattermost.
 5. If computer sound is shared during the call, test it prior to the meeting and install libraries or tools as required.

-After the prep meeting, Vice Chair posts a screenshot of the final agenda into the [Customer Obs Prep channel](https://community.mattermost.com/private-core/channels/cust-obs-prep), and copies the agenda into the [Customer Obsession Meeting notes](https://docs.google.com/document/d/16F86k0I_ipjhHofm5pP6yA_dWTNvmA4ZBr_z53_087Q/edit).

 ### During meeting